dweekly/docs/pages/web/journeys.md

 #### Has clicked on email

-A user is grouped into "Has clicked on Email" when they've clicked a link from [Universal Email](https://dashboard.branch.io/email).
+A user is grouped into <notranslate>"Has clicked on Email"</notranslate> when they've clicked a link from [Universal Email](https://dashboard.branch.io/email).

 Use this to target users who have been part of an email campaign; maybe with a specific call to action to get them download the app if they don't have it and they've landed on mobile web.